aterrien/jQuery-Knob/README.md

 * 'cancel' : triggered on [esc] keydown

+* 'error' : called if the browser doesn't support canvases and the plugin didn't initialize as a result

 The scope (this) of each hook function is the current Knob instance (refer to the demo code).

 Example